Which city is cheaper, Houston or New Orleans?

 Public transit is mostly limited in New Orleans.
 The city has streetcar lines and bus lines that you can use, but you'll want to have a car if you want to venture outside of these main areas.

-Houston is generally not very walkable.
-The most walkable neighborhood is the historic Houston Heights.
+Houston is generally not a very walkable city.
+The most walkable neighborhood is the historic Houston Heights, but most parts of the city aren't very walkable.

 In New Orleans, you'll find food and nightlife.
 Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.